sidsvash26/sidsvash26.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am Sid, a Software Engineer at Google Gemini.
+I am Sid, a Software Engineer at Google Deepmind.

-I recently completed my Ph.D. in Computer Science at the [University of Rochester](https://www.cs.rochester.edu/) advised by [Aaron White](http://aaronstevenwhite.io/).
+I completed my Ph.D. in Computer Science at the [University of Rochester](https://www.cs.rochester.edu/) advised by [Aaron White](http://aaronstevenwhite.io/).

 My Ph.D. focussed on extracting information about events from document collections.
 During my Ph.D., I also worked on building models for extracting other types of semantic information related to events -- event triggers, event chronology, event duration etc.